cchjimmy/Bozo/README.md

 ## Features
 todo

-## Technologies
-* Uses [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) for instantiating a directory which contains the output game source files.

 ## Current goals
-* Put necessary source files into generated directory.
-* Implement ecs into editor.
+* Implement renderer settings into settings page.
+* Create a way to select active scene to put entities into.
+* Create a way to make new game components, systems.

 ## Future Plans
+* Improve GUI.
-* create some games (browser based) using this project.
+* Create some games (browser based) using this project.
-* make it installable as a web application.